knuesel/typst-minideck/lib/styling.typ

     section-subtitle,
   ): set heading(outlined: false)

-  // Numbering: number only sections and show section titles without useless
-  // numbering of level 1 and 2 (which are always 0).
-  let section-numbering(..args) = str(args.pos().at(2)) + "."
-  show section-title: set heading(numbering: section-numbering)

   // Exclude certain titles from PDF outline: only section titles, slide titles
   // and slide subtitles make sense.
 Section slides should only have a subtitle
   // on the same slide, while normal "slides" can spread on several pages that